 Grammarly’s views on my writing

 I have been using Grammarly for quite some time now.
 And I am happy with it.
 I make a lot of typos and tend to misspell even the words that I know.
 So, that red line with a little box at the end helps me improve.
 One of the best things about Grammarly, my personal favorite, is that apart from abruptly pointing out the mistakes, it states the reason for that.
-You not just write error free, you also learn while writing.
+You do not just write error-free, you also learn while writing.

 So, that’s Grammarly for me.
 I love writing and it improves my work and in a manner that is as easy as it can get.
 I mostly depend on it for forgotten punctuations and articles, typos and sometimes sentence structure.
 What’s Grammarly for you, do let us know in the comments section.